Why Public and Professional Writing?

 Employers want to hire people with excellent written communication skills.
-Because all professional fields require some form of writing, the Professional and Public Writing Minor is the perfect complement to any major.
-You will learn about the various forms of writing you are likely to encounter in the workplace and how to adapt your writing for different audiences and purposes.
+Because all professional fields require some form of writing, our major in Public and Professional Writing (PPW) will prepare you to become a strategic, flexible writer.
+Additionally, our minor in Public and Professional Writing is the perfect complement to any major.
+In both programs, you will learn about the various forms of writing you are likely to encounter in the workplace and how to adapt your writing for different audiences and purposes.
 You will also compile a portfolio of work that you can show to prospective employers.

-The Professional and Public Writing Minor focuses on writing that serves professional goals or the public interest (or both).
+The Public and Professional Writing (PPW) Major and Minor focus on writing that serves professional goals or the public interest (or both).
 We invite students from across the university to focus on writing as a way to develop the critical writing, learning, and thinking skills necessary to all aspects of professional life.
-Through the minor, you will—
+Through Public and Professional Writing, you will—

 - Learn how to best meet the needs of your target audience